ankurk91/bandwidth-notification-channel/README.md

 }
 ```

-Here is the example of failed event listener class
+Here is the example of failed event listener class:

 ```php
 <?php